 A nine-month suspension comes with 90 through 99 points, and a one-year suspension with 100 through 109 points.
 Anyone who accrues at least 110 points due to a combination of moving violations permanently loses his or her driving privileges in Illinois.

-Where to Pay Your Traffic Fines
+Where to Pay Your Illinois Traffic Tickets Fines

 When ticketed and fined for moving violations in Illinois, motorists can pay traffic fines online after entering an electronic guilty plea online.
 The state courts system accepts online payments via debit cards or credit cards.
 You also can enter guilty pleas and pay fines in person at the respective county court system where the moving violation occurred.